 The Knowledge Exchange Framework (KEF) was announced as part of the government’s Industrial Strategy which, among other things, promised increasing funding for research and knowledge exchange.

 The KEF is intended to 'increase efficiency and effectiveness in the use of public funding for knowledge exchange (KE), [and] to further a culture of continuous improvement in universities by providing a package of support to keep English university knowledge exchange operating at a world class standard.
 It aims to address the full range of KE activities'.
-It is proposed the KEF would have two strands:
+The KEF will have two strands:

 As defined by Research England, the purposes of the KEF are to provide: